semaphoreci/docs/language-python_5bdc36652c7d3a01757aba24.md

 Semaphore supports all versions of Python.
 You have the following options:

-- Linux: Python is available out-of-the-box in the [Ubuntu1804 VM image][ubuntu-python].
+- Linux: Python is available out-of-the-box in the [Ubuntu 18.04 VM image][ubuntu-python].
 - macOS: Python is available out-of-the-box in the [macOS VM image][macos-python].
 - Docker: use [semaphoreci/python][python-docker-image] or
   [your own Docker image][docker-env] with the version of Python and other